QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/from.md

 <div class="row row-cols-md-2"><div>

-Let's say we want to join these customer, and purchase below.
+Let's say we want to link <small>(join)</small> customers to their purchases.

 ![Table A](../_images/jointA.png)

 ![Table B](../_images/jointB.png)

+Notice the `c_id` column with an ID linking products to a customer.

-If the join fails, the cartesian product is done instead.
-Join can be chained and mixed.
+☠️ If the join fails, e.g., there is no link, the cartesian product is done instead <small>(each row is linked to every other row)</small>.

+🚀 Join clauses can be chained, and you can mix multiple of them.

 <br>